academic advice

 “Repeat year”

-Generally the decision that is given to students who have failed most/all of their modules in the year, but have had extenuating circumstances granted for most/all of their modules by the Extenuation Panel
+Generally given to students who have failed most/all of their modules in the year but have had extenuating circumstances granted on most/all of their modules.
+Module results will not be capped under this decision, regardless of prior extenuation.

-You will need to submit an appeal via University of East London’s’s online appeals form within 10 working days of the date your progression decision was sent to you.
-You can submit a progression appeal beyond this point, but it becomes more difficult to have it accepted.
+You will need to fill in an appeals form on the Student Appeals website within 10 working days of receiving your progression decision.
+You can submit an appeal after this deadline, but it becomes much more difficult to have it accepted.

-You will need to demonstrate a valid reason for your appeal that is recognised by the University.
-The five grounds of appeal and an explanation for each can be found on our appeals page.
-We find that the ground most commonly used by students to appeal progression decisions is:
+You will need to demonstrate a valid reason for your appeal that is recognised by the university.
+The four grounds of appeal and an explanation for each can be found on our appeals page.

 Personal Details

-This section asks for your personal details, including contact information and details of your course.
-It then asks if you wish to appeal or complain.
-Please select ‘appeal’, which will open the remainder of the appeals form.
+This section asks you for your personal details, then asks you if you are submitting an appeal or a complaint.
+Select ‘appeal’, and this will open the remainder of the form.

 Appeal Details